praschetan/mobile-services.en/help/ios/rel-notes.md

 Here is the release notes, known issues, and hot fix information for iOS SDKs 4.x for Experience Cloud Solutions:

+**Feburary 4, 2020: Version 4.19.0**

+* Lifecycle - Added a new API, pauseCollectingLifecycleData, to mitigae the abnormal session length data that was reported from some old iOS devices.

+**November 8, 2019: Version 4.18.9**

+* In App Messaging - Fixed a bug where cached or bundled images could not be loaded in the full screen messages.

 **September 20, 2019: Version 4.18.8**

 * In App Messaging: